slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 ...THIS SHOULD FAIL...
 ```

-Update the pod configuartion back to its original value.
+Update the pod definition back to its original value.

 1. Edit the ["cloud.google.com.v1/service_account" annotation](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L18) to a different service account.